umbraco/UmbracoDocs/13/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

 * [V13: Log webhook firing exceptions when they happen](https://github.com/umbraco/Umbraco-CMS/issues/15393)
 * [Remove date header from webhook request and use constants](https://github.com/umbraco/Umbraco-CMS/issues/15407)

-You can find more information about all changes that have been done on v13.0.0 on [Our Umbraco](https://our.umbraco.com/download/releases/1300) website.
+You can find more information about all breaking changes for v13.0.0 on [Our Umbraco](https://our.umbraco.com/download/releases/1300) website.

 </details>